Apergy Corporation – Consensus Indicates Potential 29.3% Upside

-Apergy Corporation with ticker code (APY) now have 11 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 15 and 10.5 with the average target price sitting at 13.05.
-Now with the previous closing price of 10.09 this is indicating there is a potential upside of 29.3%.
-The 50 day moving average now sits at 8.99 while the 200 day moving average is 9.27.
+Apergy Corporation with ticker code (APY) have now 11 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 15 and 10.5 with the average target price sitting at 13.05.
+Given that the stocks previous close was at 10.09 this indicates there is a potential upside of 29.3%.
+There is a 50 day moving average of 8.85 and the 200 day MA is 9.34.
 The market capitalisation for the company is $801m.
 You can visit the company’s website by visiting: 0

 0